tegonal/scripts/README.md

 # also replace occurrences of the defined pattern
 update-version-README.sh -v v0.1.0 -p "(VERSION=['\"])[^'\"]+(['\"])"

-INFO: Version of update-version-README.sh is: v0.6.0-SNAPSHOT
+INFO: Version of parse-args.sh is: v0.6.0-SNAPSHOT
 ```